JavierMtz5/YOLOv8-docker/README.md

 #### POST /detect_img

 This endpoint **receives as payload the image on which inference should be applied**.
-This endpoint should not be used for batch inference, as the image is sent through the network before performing inference, causing high inference time per image.
+This endpoint should not be used for batch inference, as the image is sent through the network before performing inference, leading to high API response times, and thus to lower classification frequencies..

 ```python
 import requests